ottypes/json1/spec.md

 Most nodes simply contain descents into their children, so the tree ends up being this sort of alternating 2 level affair.
 For example, to pick up `x.y.z` an operation would have `{o:{x:{o:{y:{o:{z:{p:0}}}}}}}`.
 It feels pretty silly, and I'm sure there's a cleaner answer.
 I'm doing it this way because its important to know whether we're descending into a list or an object during transform.
 (And we might descend into both during different phases of the operation if an object is replaced with a list).
 I'd love some suggestions on better ways to express this.

-## Initializing data ('set null')

-Its quite common to want to initialize data on first use.
-This can cause problems - what happens if another user tries to initialize the data at the same time?

-If the two clients try to insert `{tags:['rock']}` and `{tags:['roll']}`, one client's insert will win and the other client's edit would be lost.
-The document will either contain 'rock' or 'roll', but not both.

-In JSON0 there is no solution to this problem.
-In JSON1 the semantics of `insert` are specially chosen to allow this.

-The rules are:

-- If two identical inserts happen, they 'both win', and both inserts are kept in the final document.
-- Inserts, drops and edits can be embedded inside another insert.

-Together, these rules allow clients to concurrently initialize a document without bumping heads.
-Eg if these two operations are run concurrently:

-    [{i:{tags:[]}}, 'tags', 0, {i:'rock'}]

-and

-    [{i:{tags:[]}}, 'tags', 0, {i:'roll'}]

-then the document will end up with the contents `{tags:['rock', 'roll']}`.

-This also works with editing:

-    [{i:'', es:["aaa"]}]

-and

-    [{i:'', es:["bbb"]}]

-Will result in the document containing either "aaabbb" or "bbbaaa".

 ## A note on order

 The pickup phase does a post-order traversal of the tree (items are picked up after traversing the children) and the drop phase does a pre-order traversal (items are dropped before traversing into the children).
 This lets you move an item and move its children at the same time, but you need to pick up an item's children relative to the parent's original location and drop them relative to the parent's new location.